paulyc/CodingCommandments/README.md

-government holidays thy coworkers returneth in whole, and that thy reward shall be that thou wilt be provided four whole days in which to patcheth thy patch should'st thy servers crasheth, and burn'th in the Lake of Fire, yea, justly as Holy Retribution for the Sins of thy Management!
+government holidays thy coworkers returneth in whole, and that thy reward shall be that thou wilt be provided four whole days in which to patcheth thy patch should'st thy servers crasheth, and burn'th in the Lake of Fire, yea, justly as Holy Retribution for the Sins of thy Management and their Collaborations with the Beast!